magento-amigos/aem-boilerplate-commerce/blocks/commerce-company-credit/README.md

 - **Authenticated Users**: When user is authenticated and company credit is enabled, renders the company credit management interface
 - **Unauthenticated Users**: When user is not authenticated, redirects to the login page
 - **Company Credit Disabled**: When company credit functionality is disabled, redirects to the customer account page
+- **History Hidden**: When `show-history` is set to 'false', shows only credit information without transaction history
+- **Full View**: When `show-history` is 'true' or not set, shows complete credit information with transaction history

 ### User Interaction Flows